-The SLA runs three awards and supports a fourth.
+The SLA runs and supports multiple Awards.
 These awards celebrate the various different elements of school libraries, and are important in getting the recognition for the sector that is so well deserved.

 We are incredibly grateful to all our partners, sponsors and supporters whose continued work means all these awards can continue to go from success to success.